- Trust & Safety

 eCommerce fraud detection

 Unfortunately, not all fraud can be prevented.
-In the event that someone slips through your defenses, it’s important to have the right elements in place to minimize the repercussions and retain customer trust.
+In the event that someone slips through your defenses, it’s important to have the right elements in place to minimize the repercussions and Missing resource for 4ulaRIdnr2XJYLBQvQsGp2.

 Fraud detection processes: